barong/web-app-bootstrap/README.md

 ## Hot Reload

-1. Groovy/Java code reload works with springloaded gradle plugin
+1. Groovy/Java code reload works with springloaded maven plugin.
+Don't forget to choose Groovy-Eclipse compiler to recompile single class and define /target/classes dir as compile result directory

 2. Front-end code reload: typescript/reactJS and .less code can be recompiled and reloaded with webpack-dev-server. just type in console `npm run dev-server` and visit http://localhost:3000 for hot code reloading